ShubhamPriyadarshi/HospitalDB/README.md

 -   In MySQL Server, import the two stored procedures and execute the script to save them.
 -   Afterwards, install the python dependencies from requirements.txt file.
--   Execute the main.py file and afterwards run the unit tests using tests.py file
+-   Execute the main.py file and run the unit tests using tests.py file